 The question before the Court and you, Gentlemen of the jury, is not of small or private concern.
 It is not the cause of one poor printer, nor of New York alone, which you are now trying.
 No!
 It may in its consequence affect every free man that lives under a British government on the main of America.
 It is the best cause.
 It is the cause of liberty.

 It is important to note that the Zenger case did not establish legal precedent in seditious libel or freedom of the press.
-Rather, it influence how people thought about these subjects and led, many decades later, to the protections embodied in the Unites States Constitution, the Bill of Rights and the Sedition Act of 1798.
+Rather, it influenced how people thought about these subjects and led, many decades later, to the protections embodied in the Unites States Constitution, the Bill of Rights and the Sedition Act of 1798.
 The Zenger case demonstrated the growing independence of the professional Bar and reinforced the role of the jury as a curb on executive power.
-As the Gouverneur Morris said, the Zenger case was the germ of American freedom, the morning star of that liberty which subsequently revolutionized America.7
+As Gouverneur Morris said, the Zenger case was, "the germ of American freedom, the morning star of that liberty which subsequently revolutionized America!"7

 Paul Finkelman.
 Politics, the Press, and the Law: the Trial of John Peter Zenger in American Political Trials Michal R. Belknap (ed).
 Connecticut (1994)

 Donald A. Ritchie.
 American Journalists: Getting the Story.
 New York (1997)

 Eben Moglen.
 Considering Zenger: Partisan Politics and the Legal Profession in Provincial New York, 94 Columbia Law Review 1495 (1994)

 1) This proved not to be the case.
 Zenger's wife, Anna, and his apprentices continued printing the paper.
 Only one issue was missed.
 The continued publication of the newspaper built support for Zenger cause.

 2) Zechariah Chafee, Jr. Free Speech in the United States (1941)